If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 There are a number of pathways to link tamariki and rangatahi and their whānau or family to support and assistance, including:

-• referral to other social sector agencies who usually provide the assistance needed — for example, housing, financial assistance for whānau or family, health, education needs
+• supporting them to engage with other social sector agencies who usually provide the assistance needed – for example, housing, financial assistance for whānau or family, health, education needs

 Family group conference where assistance may be required